ExPLoit: Extracting Private Labels in Split Learning: Experiments

 \subsection{Results}

-The label leakage accuracy of GIA and the corresponding test accuracy/normalized cross entropy\footnote{We use normalized cross-entropy (NCE) instead of test accuracy to measure the model performance for the Criteo dataset as it has a high class imbalance.
-A lower value of NCE indicates better performance.} of the split model for each epoch is shown in Figure~\ref{fig:attack_results}.
-We find that the efficacy of our attack improves for the later epochs of training (seen most clearly in the case of CIFAR-100).
-This is because our attack approximates the label owner's model $g$ using a fixed surrogate model $g'$.
+We plot label leakage accuracy for ExPLoit and other label leakage attacks and compare it with the test accuracy/normalized cross entropy\footnote{We use normalized cross-entropy (NCE) instead of test accuracy to measure the model performance for the Criteo dataset as it has a high class imbalance.
+A lower value of NCE indicates better performance.} of the split-model, across various datasets and model configurations in Fig.~\ref{fig:attack_results}.
+ExPLoit achieves near-perfect label leakage accuracy for most datasets ($\uptox\%$ for CIFAR-10) and significantly outperforms all prior works.
+We provide explanations for the attack sensitivity to various parameters like dataset, split-model training epoch, cut layer, and a detailed comparison with recent prior works below.
+We use the accuracy numbers from Config-1 (Fig.~\ref{fig:attack_results}a) , Epoch-10 to discuss the results, unless specified otherwise.

+\textbf{Sensitivity to Split-model Training Epoch:} Our results show that the efficacy of ExPLoit improves when attacking the later epochs of the split-model training.
+For instance, the label leakage accuracy of ExPLoit for CIFAR-100 is just $30.65\%$ for Epoch-1 and improves to $94.4\%$ for Epoch-10.
+The reason for this trend is because our attack approximates the label owner's model $g$ using a fixed surrogate model $g'$.
 However, in reality, $g$ is not fixed, and changes as training progresses.
 The rate of this change is smaller for the latter epochs.
-Consequently, our ability to approximate $g$ with a fixed surrogate model improves for the later epochs, improving our attack's efficacy and resulting in better label leakage accuracy.
+Consequently, our ability to approximate $g$ with a fixed surrogate model improves for the later epochs, which improves our attack's efficacy.
+While ExPLoit already achieves near perfect accuracy for most datasets with just 10 epochs of split-model training, we expect this accuracy to improve further as the split-model is trained for a greater number of epochs.

-Overall, our results show that GIA can carry out label leakage with an accuracy of up to $\uptox\%$ (for CIFAR-10) and over $97\%$ for all datasets.
-Our attack also achieves a higher label leakage accuracy compared to the \emph{Norm-based attack}~\cite{label_leakage} (NBA) for the Criteo dataset (see Appendix~\ref{app:norm-attack} for evaluation details of NBA).
-NBA is specifically designed for binary classification problems with an imbalanced class distribution (like Criteo) and is not applicable to the multi-class datasets in our experiments.
-In contrast, our attack achieves near-perfect label leakage accuracy for several multi-class classification problems in the image domain, regardless of class distributions.
-The efficacy of our attack demonstrates that split learning offers negligible privacy benefits for the label owner.